 Advances in cloud technology has made it possible to do this kind of monitoring in a much more flexible and lightweight manner.

-Cloud-based systems can now collect a wealth information like application names, website URLs, time spent in cloud applications or websites, dates and timestamps, productivity classification, high-resolution screenshots, and video records of employees’ workflows with a lightweight agent that works on devices no matter where they’re located.
+If you’re wondering how to monitor employees computer activity, even when working remotely, know that cloud-based employee monitoring systems can now collect a wealth information like application names, website URLs, time spent in cloud applications or websites, dates and timestamps, productivity classification, high-resolution screenshots, and video records of employees’ workflows with a lightweight agent that works on devices no matter where they’re located.

 Data is sent to the cloud so IT doesn’t need to worry about supporting infrastructure or storage limitations, putting always-on continuous tracking within the means of even the smallest organization.